vipulnaik/working-drafts/eaf/longtermist-funding-is-expected-to-increase-a-lot-in-the-coming-years.md

 [updates](https://github.com/vipulnaik/donations/commits) to the
-[donations list website](https://donations.vipulnaik.com/), I noticed some things that suggest that funding directed in a broadly longtermist direction (and in particularl, for will increase a lot in the next few years.
+[donations list website](https://donations.vipulnaik.com/), I noticed some things that suggest that funding directed in a broadly longtermist direction (and in particular, for AI safety) will increase a lot in the next few years.
 The potential increase mostly seems to come from funders having a lot more money or being interested in spending it down faster, with cryptocurrency price increases as the biggest single factor responsible.

 There also seems to be some increase in organizational capacity to absorb funds, but the growth on that side seems slower.
 This suggests